23 Money Saving Challenges You Can Start Today

 Then a Sinking Funds Tracker Challenge might be a good idea!

-The Sinking Funds Tracker Challenge helps you be mindful of what you can look forward to and keep track of the money you’re putting into your savings.
+The Sinking Funds Tracker Challenge helps you to be mindful of what you can look forward to, and keeps track of the money you’re putting back.
 Also, when you see the money you’re saving, the more excited you might get.
-And when this happens, you might end up pushing yourself to go beyond the amount your normally put back.

-Pro Tip: Try starting off with a small goal or dream to help encourage you.
-And once you see that one quickly accomplished, you’ll have more confidence and drive to do something a lot bigger!
+Pro Tip: Try starting off with a small goal, or dream, to help encourage you.
+And once you see that one quickly accomplished, you’ll have more drive to do something a lot bigger!

 2. Debt Payoff Tracker Challenge